-- Claire McGowan grew up in a small village in Northern Ireland.
+Claire McGowan grew up in a small village in Northern Ireland.
 After a degree in English and French from Oxford University she moved to London and worked in the charity sector.
-She is currently the Director of the Crime Writers’ Association.
-THE FALL is her first novel.

-- I was indeed born in a small village in Ireland, at the tail-end of 1981, which means I’m 31 this year (still get IDed in pubs though) (or older if I forget to update this bit and you’re reading in the future).
-After spells in exciting places like France, Oxford, China, and Kentish Town, I now live in Tunbridge Wells where I try to pretend I’m not midde-class by laughing at the middle-class things I overhear and putting them on Twitter.
+I was indeed born in a small village in Ireland, at the tail-end of 1981, which means I’m 32 this year (or older if I forget to update this bit and you’re reading in the future….hi.).
+After spells in exciting places like France, Oxford, China, and Tunbridge Wells, I now live in a murdery part of London where I try not to antagonise my neighbours.

-- I’m represented by Oliver Munson at Blake Friedmann.
-My first book THE FALL was published by Headline Books in 2012 and The Lost is out in April 2013.
+I’m represented by Diana Beaumont at Rupert Heath.
 Please drop me a line on here or on Twitter – like many writers, I’ll do anything for a distraction.
 And I always write back!

 See me read from The Dead Ground at the Belfast Book Festival, 2014.